Appendicitis Surgery and Screening in Singapore

 Laparoscopic (Keyhole) Appendectomy

-If you think you may have appendicitis, seek prompt care from our specialist.
+If you think you may have appendicitis, seek prompt care from our specialist in Singapore.

 Dr Thng Yongxian